 1000px-Malta_-_Ghajnsielem_-_Comino_-_St._Mary's_Tower_02_ies

-Santa Maria Tower
+Santa Marija Tower

 Santa Marija Battery